uldrensov/Screeps_stuff/README.md

 * Aggressive/militant combat
 * Defensive towers are not "smart" enough to choose targets wisely

-And of course, if your goal is to simply copy-paste somebody's working repository into your own account, there are better and more user-friendly "prepackaged" codebases out there, so I'm honoured if you're choosing to copy mine in spite of that (no hard feelings).
+Anyone is welcome to clone this repository and run it themselves.
+But of course, if your goal is to simply copy-paste a working repository into your own account as a substitute for playing the game legitimately, let it be known that there are better and more user-friendly "prepackaged" codebases out there, so I'm honoured if you're choosing to copy mine in spite of that (no hard feelings).

 ## Overview of files:
 ### Core files: